 If you are planning for a change to services that requires a narrow window, you might want to change the TTL to a shorter value before making your change.
 This approach can help reduce the caching window and ensure a quicker change to your new record settings.
 After the change, you can change the value back to its previous TTL value to reduce load on the DNS resolvers.

-- To register and set up your domain, see the Setting up a domain using Cloud DNS tutorial.
+To register and set up your domain, see the Set up a domain using Cloud DNS tutorial.

 To learn about API client libraries, see Samples and libraries.